poggit/support/virion.md

 To avoid ambiguation, the virion namespace root
 MUST have at least two parts separated by a `\`.

-The `spec` is the version of the virion specification (i.e. this document).
+`spec` is the version of the virion specification (i.e. this document).
 Do not change this field unless the library requires features in newer versions of the virion specification.